n1kdo/rotator-controller-controller/readme.md

 Important files:

-* src/pico-w/main.py -- the main Python application
+* src/rotator/main.py -- the main Python application
-* src/pico-w/pico_rotator.py -- a Python module that queries and commands the rotator controller on the Pico-W
+* src/rotator/dcu1_rotator.py -- a Python module that queries and commands the rotator controller
+* src/rotator/http_server.py -- a Python module that implements the web server
-* src/pico-w/windows_rotator.py -- a Python module that queries and commands the rotator controller on Linux and Windows.
-Used for development and testing
+* src/rotator/morse_code.py -- a Python module that implements the morse code sender
+* src/rotator/n1mm_udp.py -- a Python module that implements UDP send/receive to/from N1MM+
-* src/pico-w/content/rotator.html -- the rotator control web page
+* src/rotator/content/rotator.html -- the rotator control web page
-* src/pico-w/content/setup.html -- the setup web page
+* src/rotator/content/setup.html -- the setup web page
-* src/pico-w/content/files.html -- the file upload/download web page
+* src/rotator/content/files.html -- the file upload/download web page
-* src/pico-w/data/config.json -- the configuration file.  automatically generated on first use if not present.
+* src/rotator/data/config.json -- the configuration file.  automatically generated on first use if not present.

 Other Stuff: